u-train/docs/types/boolean.md

 print("" == "") --> true (the same content)
 ```

-> Note: Tables can override both equality operator using a metatable and setting the corresponding metamethods.
+> *Note*: Tables can override both equality operator using a metatable and setting the corresponding metamethods.
 For example, `vector2(1, 1) == vector2(1, 1)` should really be true (since they're equal) and not false (even if they're different tables).
 So, the equal operator is overriden to do this.
 Read the documentation for tables for more information.

 ### Inequality